securitybunker/databunker.org/content/doc/install/_index.md

 weight: 30
 ---

-## Quick installation method
+## Method 1: Quick installation method

-The easiest method to get started with Databunker is to start it as a standard Docker container with minimal parameters.
-In that case, it will use an internal built-in **SQLite** database to store encrypted records.
-This method is good for development and **not recommended for production** use.
+The easiest way to begin with Databunker is to deploy it as a standard Docker container with minimal parameters.
+In this setup, it will utilize an internal built-in **SQLite database** to store encrypted records.
+This method is suitable for development purposes and is not recommended for production environments.

 **Advantages:**
-* An external database is not required.
+* No need for an external database
+* Simple setup process; just run it and it works
-* You can use `DEMO` as a root token.
+* You can use `DEMO` as a root token
-* Suitable for local development.
+* Suitable for local development
-* You just run it and it works.
-* Just one container.
+* Requires only one container

 **Disadvantages:**
-* A local **SQLite** database will be used to store encrypted records. **SQLite** is not built for network access.
+* Utilizes a local SQLite database for storing encrypted records
+* Lack of security; using ``DEMO`` as a root access token
-* When the container is stopped all the **data will be lost**.
+* All data will be lost when the container is stopped
-* No security. `DEMO` is a root access token.
-* Not recommended for production.
+* Not recommended for production use

-### So, how to get up and running?
+### Getting started:

-Run the service with the following command:
+To launch the service, run the following command:

 ```
-docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo
+docker run -p 3000:3000 -d --rm --name databunker securitybunker/databunker demo
 ```

-Databunker service will listen for connections on port `3000`.
+The Databunker service will be accessible on port ``3000``.

-Now, you can open in your browser http://localhost:3000/ and get to the product user interface.
+You can then open your browser and navigate to <a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a> to access the product's user interface.

+`Note:` If the Docker container is stopped or terminated abruptly, all data will be lost.

+### How to prevent data loss
-`Note:` if the Docker container is stopped or killed the **data will be lost**.
-To prevent the system from losing your data you will need to mount the **data** directory from your host machine inside this Databunker container and provide **DATABUNKER_MASTERKEY** that you can extract from a ```dbunker``` container logs (run ```docker logs dbunker```).
-It is printed during service initialization.
+You need to mount the data directory from your host machine inside the Databunker container and provide the **DATABUNKER_MASTERKEY**, which can be extracted from the Databunker container logs (use docker logs dbunker).
+This key is printed during the service initialization.

-Run the following commands:
+Execute the following commands:

 ```
 mkdir ~/data